 There are two problems with this issue.
 First, of course, there are the average Chinese citizens who need to have access to more information than what they can get.
 Being trapped in a bubble is dangerous.
 It is not safe to not know what is outside of that bubble.
 You see it over and over again in history.
 People don’t know what is going on in the world around them, and they suffer because of it.
 That suffering often leads to a great deal of devastation.

-Then, you have the businesspeople.
+Then, you have people conducting business overseas.
 They are people who are traveling to China on business and need access to the news from home.
 If they can’t get online, they can’t get access to that news.
 That is also dangerous.
 It could actually harm their business if they can’t get access to the information.
 They have to be able to stay on top of affairs when abroad.

-You just need a proxy, and you can access any site you want when you are in China or anywhere else in the world.
-With a proxy, it will be like you are somewhere else instead of China.
+You just need Golden Shield proxies, and you can access any site you want when you are in China or anywhere else in the world.
+With a Golden Shield proxy (also referred to as a Great Firewall of China proxy), it will be like you are somewhere else instead of China.
 Then, you can bypass the Great Firewall and get access to the same sites people get in the United States and everywhere else in the world.
 It doesn’t matter if you are a Chinese citizen or a businessperson traveling to China.
-A proxy can help.
+A Great Firewall proxy can help.

 Let’s look at how a web proxy works.
 Then, you will understand why these are becoming so popular in China.